 Documented drills with critiques and evaluations to be included in that month's home office submission. - 16.
 Develop and maintain Standard Operating Procedures includes the following (as Addendum I) to include: - a.
 Task assignments (by title, not individual names) - b.
 Security procedures - c.
 Personnel call down lists - d.
 Emergency supplies; storage, maintenance, and use - e.
 PPE inventory - 17.
-Country Terrace Greenwood Nursing Station is the designated Command Centre and will serve as the focal point for coordinating operations.
+Country Terrace Multipurpose Room on the Main floor of the new building is the designated Command Centre and will serve as the focal point for coordinating operations.
 If evacuation is necessary, the alternate location will be Komoka Community Centre. - 18.
 Ensure all staff are trained on the emergency preparedness plan to execute the activities of the Command Centre.
-All staff should know the location of the Emergency Preparedness Plan. - 19.
+All staff should know the location of the Emergency Preparedness Plan.
+At Country Terrace it is located on each RHA at the Nursing station. - 19.
 Plan for evacuation and relocation of residents. - a.
 Identify the individual responsible for implementing facility evacuation procedures. - b.
 Determine the number of ambulatory and non-ambulatory residents.
 Identify residents who may need more than minimal assistance to safety evacuate such as palliative residents, residents on isolation, and residents exhibiting responsive behaviours.
-Ensure staff are familiar with individual evacuation plans for these residents. - Identify and describe transportation arrangements made through Memorandums of Understanding or Mutual Aid Agreements that will be used to evacuate residents (Addendum J)
+Ensure staff are familiar with individual evacuation plans for these residents.

-- d.
+- Identify and describe transportation arrangements made through Memorandums of Understanding or Mutual Aid Agreements that will be used to evacuate residents (Addendum J) - d.
 Describe transportation arrangements for logistical support to include moving and protecting records, medications, food, water, beds, and other necessities. - e.
 Identify receiving long-term care homes/facilities and include in the plan a copy of the Mutual Aid Agreement or Memorandum of Understanding that has been signed (Addendum K) - f.
 Identify evacuation routes inside the home that will be used as well as secondary routes should the primary routes be impassable.
 Map of physical layout of the home to be consulted if a route is impassable (Addendum L). - g.
 Determine and specify the amount of time it will take to successfully evacuate all patients to the receiving facility. - h.
 Specify the procedures that ensure Country Terrace staff will accompany evacuating residents and procedures for staff to care for residents after evacuation. - Identify procedures to keep track of residents once they have been evacuated.
 Establish procedures to ensure all residents and staff are out of the facility and accounted for.
-Use a Communication log and Omni Evacuation Record -Resident Placement form. - i.
+Use a Communication log and Omni Evacuation Record -Resident Placement form. - j.
 Determine what items and how much each resident should take. - k.
 Establish procedures for responding to family inquiries about residents who have been evacuated. - I. Determine when to begin pre-positioning of necessary medical supplies and provisions. - m.
 Specify an activation time when Memorandums of Understanding for transportation and the notification of alterative facilities will begin.